-- our existing common unitholders' proportionate ownership interest in us will decrease; - our amount of cash available for distribution to common unitholders may decrease; - our ratio of taxable income to distributions may increase; - · the relative voting strength of each previously outstanding common unit may be diminished; and - the market price of our common units may decline.
+- our existing common unitholders' proportionate ownership interest in us will decrease; - · our amount of cash available for distribution to common unitholders may decrease; - our ratio of taxable income to distributions may increase; - · the relative voting strength of each previously outstanding common unit may be diminished; and - the market price of our common units may decline.

-Energy Transfer and the holders of the Preferred Units may sell our common units in the public or private markets, and such sales could have an adverse impact on the trading price of our common units.
+Energy Transfer may sell, and the holders of the Preferred Units have sold and may continue to sell, our common units in the public or private markets, and such sales could have an adverse impact on the trading price of our common units.

-As of December 31, 2022, Energy Transfer beneficially owns an aggregate of 46,056,228 common units in us.
-We have granted certain registration rights to Energy Transfer and its affiliates with respect to any common units they own, and have filed a registration statement with the SEC for the benefit of the holders of the Preferred Units with respect to any common units they may receive upon conversion of the Preferred Units or exercise of the Warrants, some of which have already been exercised in exchange for common units.
+As of February 8, 2024, Energy Transfer beneficially owns an aggregate of 46,056,228 common units in us.
+As of February 8, 2024, the holders of our Preferred Units (the "Preferred Unitholders") have converted a portion of their Preferred Units into 1,998,850 common units, in accordance with the formula set forth in our Partnership Agreement.
+Additionally, the warrants held by the Preferred Unitholders have been exercised and net settled in full for 2,894,796 common units, all of which have been sold by the Preferred Unitholders.
+We have granted certain registration rights to Energy Transfer and its affiliates with respect to any common units they own, and have filed a registration statement with the SEC for the benefit of the Preferred Unitholders with respect to any common units they may receive upon conversion of the Preferred Units or exercise of the warrants.
+Energy Transfer may, and the Preferred Unitholders may continue to, sell such common units.
 Any sales of these common units in the public or private markets could have an adverse impact on the price of our common units.